shannonhochkins/SassyWebTemplate/README.md

 ```
 cd /project/path
-// npm install make take some time, once completed just run grunt and the service will be up and running.
+// npm install may take some time, once completed just run grunt and the service will be up and running.
 npm install
 grunt
 ```